-Before co-founding Advancement Project, Steve English was a partner in the Los Angeles office of Morgan, Lewis & Bockius for twelve years, helping to manage a 20-lawyer litigation department.
+Before co-founding Advancement Project, a public policy change organization rooted in the civil rights movement, Steve Egnlish was a partner in the Los Angeles office of Morgan, Lewis & Bockius for twelve years, helping manage a 20-lawyer litigation department.
 Together with Co-Directors Connie Rice and Molly Munger, Steve launched a coalition lawsuit, Godinez v.
-Davis, that won approximately $1 billion for new school construction in Los Angeles and other urban areas - money previously slated for less crowded, more affluent suburban school districts.
+Davis, which won ...

 John Kim currently serves as Co-Director of Advancement Project's California office.
 John works closely with the other Co-Directors on the development of new policy research/advocacy initiatives, partnership building, and strategic organizational development efforts.